nathancolgate/corps-of-engineers-pool-report/README.md

 #### Excavations

 The excavations at the closest point are approximately 140’ from the toe and 160’ from the top of the Kansas River levee, with surface elevations between 6 and 7 feet below the top of the levee.
-The top of the levee is approximately 828.00 feet asl and the ground surface elevation along the landward toe of the levee is approximately 824.00 feet asl.
+The top of the levee is approximately 828.00 feet above sea level and the ground surface elevation along the landward toe of the levee is approximately 824.00 feet above sea level.

 > Source: _USACE Lawrence, Kansas Operation and Maintenance Manual - Plan, Profile and Underground Explorations Sta.
 346+00 to Sta.
 402+00_ dated May 1969.

+### Subsurface Conditions

 #### Soils Information